cisene/daily-source-code-podcast/README.md

 ## Contribute
 I'd happily accept Pull-requests.
-Add, correct, adjust or tweak anothing that you know or have fact, evidence for.
+Add, correct, adjust or tweak anything that you know or have fact, evidence for.